mindspore-ai/docs/docs/lite/docs/source_en/use/post_training_quantization.md

 | center_crop_width  | Optional  | Center crop width                                            | Integer        | -             | [1, 65535]                                                   |
 | center_crop_height | Optional  | Center crop height                                           | Integer        | -             | [1, 65535]                                                   |

-> Full quantification needs to inference, and the waiting time may be longer.
-If you need to view the log, you can set export GLOG_v=1 before execution to print the relevant Info level log.

 The data preprocessing parameter configuration is as follows:

 ```ini